 Looking at lozenges, Wedderspoon’s organic drops are made with Manuka honey, a variety of honey from New Zealand reputed to have a rich nutritional profile and inherently potent antibacterial properties.
 The implied promise is a highly effective throat-soother that’s natural, with a robust list of “free froms”, and no sulfites, artificial coloring, flavoring, preservatives, or trans fats.

 Conflict 2: Health As Achievement vs. Slower And Simpler

 Consumers can find it hard to juggle powering up with powering down under the best of circumstances – in your own home, on a regular schedule, with proven routines – but it becomes infinitely harder when the routines and rituals are broken.

 EVEN Hotels aims to help consumers have it all when they’re on the road, from spa-like relaxation to an array of fitness options — enabling guests to “keep active, rest easy, eat well, and accomplish more” during their stay.
 With a well equipped gym, in-room exercise equipment, and fitness class videos, EVEN helps guests keep challenging themselves physically while spa-inspired bathrooms, clean color palettes, and uncluttered spaces create a restful environment where “relaxation transforms into boundless energy.”

 Conflict 3: Health As Achievement vs. Wellness Assimilated

 For those who see health as status, they never want to be laid low by health issues big or small.
 When health issues do arise, they want effective relief, plus the convenience of speed – two benefits that often do not go hand-in-hand with medication.

-Zantac Duo Fusion aims to eliminate the classic trade-off in heartburn relief between speed and effectiveness.
-It’s a “goes to work in seconds” chewable antacid plus “lasts up to 12 hours” acid reducer in one – delivering effective relief that assimilates easily into your day, requiring no extra thinking, waiting or planning ahead.
+Dual Action Pepcid Complete aims to eliminate the classic trade-off in heartburn relief between speed and effectiveness.
+It’s a chewable antacid that “neutralizes acid in seconds” plus “helps control acid all day or all night” – delivering effective relief that assimilates easily into your day, requiring no extra thinking, waiting or planning ahead.

 Conflict 4: Personalized Health vs. Wellness Assimilated